muellllkreis/iOS-stopwatch/README.md

 Clone this repository and open the project in Xcode.
 Once you have done that, follow the instructions in the code to fill out the functionality of this stopwatch app.

+## Edit the Bundle Identifier

+You may have issues signing the the project or problems with the provisioning profile.
+The easiest thing to do is to edit your Bundle Identifier on the project information page under Settings (click on the root of your project in the left project explorer - the blue icon at the top).
+Just add a dot and your computing ID to the end, so it looks like `edu.virginia.cs.cs4720.Note-Taker.compid` and it should work.

 ## Steps to Follow

 1. You should start by reading through the HomeViewController code, paying close attention to the comments.
 Then you should take a look at the Main.storyboard file.